Your gift of any amount can help send a Nuu-chah-nulth child to science camp for one week.

-Uu-a-thluk science camps help re-connect Nuu-chah-nulth children to ocean resources, encouraging them to pursue jobs related to marine science, medicine/health, chemistry, biology and environmental science/conservation.
-Through being exposed to science in this way, the kids can recognize many possibilities for careers in science.
+Uu-a-thluk science camps help reconnect Nuu-chah-nulth children and youth to ocean resources, encouraging them to pursue jobs related to fisheries, marine science, medicine/health, chemistry, biology and environmental science/conservation.

-Science Venture is a non-profit organization that offers hands-on, minds-on science for kids in grades 1 through 12.
+Science Venture is a non-profit organization that offers hands-on, minds-on science, engineering and technology for kids in grades 1 through 12.
 Science Venture’s programs are operated through the University of Victoria.

 What else happens at science camp?

 Uu-a-thluk works with Nuu-chah-nulth communities to incorporate traditional teachings into our science camps.
 This includes visits and teachings from Elders who hold a wealth of knowledge about managing our resources.
 We also ensure the science camps delivered in Nuu-chah-nulth communities have a focus on fisheries and the marine environment.